Skip to content

 Overview

 Our implementation of Incus leverages GitLab integrated with Terraform to manage all server resources efficiently.
-This setup automates infrastructure provisioning through a pipeline that automatically deploys Terraform code committed to our GitLab Incus project repository.
+This setup automates infrastructure provisioning through a pipeline that deploys Terraform code committed to our GitLab Incus project repository.

 Getting Started